jtblackk/Contextual-Design-Track-My-Waste/README.md

 The third document covers the process of interaction analysis and design.
 We created storyboards, GTNs(Generalized Transition Networks), and wireframes to aid in the process of moving from user research and design conceptualization to planning out and wireframing a full application, and they are all included in the document.

 The fourth Document just documents the process I went through for critiquing some of my peers' design for an app.
-It's primarily a collection of Usability Aspect Reports that provide critiques of application usability guided by Nielson's usability heuristics.
+It's primarily a collection of Usability Aspect Reports (UARs) that provide critiques of application usability guided by Nielson's usability heuristics.
 All of the UARs are included in the document.

 The fifth document reports the process of critiquing the design of our app.
 The process entailed prototyping our app, creating tests for usability testers, running think-aloud tests to gauge the usability of our app, and making final changes to our app prototype.
 Along with documenting this process, we describe the problems that users encountered and reflect on the design critique process as a whole.